durgeshak19/attivo-assignment/README.md

 b.
 Used MongoDB database as there is no relation between data and storing into mongo collections is easier as client sends JSON data , which directly can be saved into a NoSql database.

 c.
 Used Docker to make a shippable product as asked.
-In application Docker also used to solve MongoDB connection and configuration problems as encountered during development.
+In current application docker is also used to solve MongoDB connection and configuration problems as encountered during development.

 d.
 Used Express js as a backend framework for faster application development.